taboca/inner-browsing-animation/README.md

 ## Understanding relationships among elements

 The above examples show that relationship among objects is critical to define storytelling features such as transitions — among slides and also for the case of the inner items.

-The second scenario, however, serves better to understand that the animation transition, that is associated with each sub-item, may very well be the same for each inner element.
-So, if a professor wants to list its passions, it is likely that each item will be presented using a same presentation technique.
-This could be as simple as the case which each item is shown, as professor clicks next, or it could involve animation, such as when each item is shown with a fade in effect.
+This is really clear in the second scenario.
+As all items are clearlyh sub-items, we normally expect display techniques to be the same for each item.
+If a professor wants to list its passions, it is likely that each item will be presented using a same presentation technique.
+This could be as simple as an item that is shown with no effects or it could involve animation, such as when each item is shown with a fade in effect.

-Same kind of animation effects can also be used in scenarios among slides, however.
-Think of the first scenario, and let's assume that each slide is an item of a same category.
+Animation effects, or transitions, of the same kind, can also be used in scenarios among slides, however.
+Think of the first scenario but assume that each slide is an item of a same category.
 Say you have a presentation like the following:

 ```
 Title: animals I love